Hello, I am

 And I'm an

-working at the University of Manitoba in Canada experienced in Python-based pipeline development and quality-focused delivery across small and large collaborations to provide value-driven impact in cutting-edge data science and machine learning projects.
+working at the University of Manitoba in Canada experienced in Python-based pipeline development and quality-focused delivery across small and large collaborations to provide value-driven impact in cutting-edge projects.
 My expertise focuses on multi-messenger and multi-band studies of compact binaries, and bridges theoretical physics models with analysis of real datasets using big data and machine learning tools.
+I also have over 8 years of teaching in diverse environments and various age groups, from 5th graders and middle schoolers to high schoolers and university.
 Check out my google scholar page below, and feel free to contact me about new collaborations or any questions pertaining to astrophysics.

 About Me